Commodity stocks boost FTSE 100, Mulberry soars on strong earnings | Business

 Commodity stocks boost FTSE 100, Mulberry soars on strong earnings

-UK's FTSE 100 rose for a third day on Wednesday, led by energy majors after oil prices gained, while leather bag company Mulberry jumped on strong earnings as demand for its luxury products returned to pre-pandemic levels.
-The commodity-heavy FTSE 100 climbed 0.2% after hitting one-week highs earlier in the session, while the domestically focussed mid-cap index was flat.
+UK's FTSE 100 rose for a third consecutive day on Wednesday, led by energy majors and miners, while leather bag company Mulberry jumped on strong earnings as demand for its luxury products returned to pre-pandemic levels.
+The commodity-heavy FTSE 100 gained 0.3% after hitting one-week highs earlier in the session.

-BP and Royal Dutch Shell rose more than 1% each with crude prices inching up as investors questioned the effectiveness of a U.S.-led release of oil from strategic reserves.
-Miners added 1.0%, supported by higher copper prices after China's latest announcement to relax its fiscal policy and support the debt-laden property sector eased some concerns about Chinese demand.
+BP and Royal Dutch Shell rose over 1% each with crude prices inching up as investors questioned the effectiveness of a U.S.-led release of oil from strategic reserves.
+Miners added 0.5%, supported by higher copper prices after China's latest announcement it will relax its fiscal policy and support the debt-laden property sector eased some concerns about Chinese demand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)